joachim-gassen/tidy_covid19/README.md

     of the data.
 You can use it as a starting point for your own analyses.

+The quickest way to pull the data and to run the analysis is to hit ‘Build all’ in the Build tab of RStudio.
+Alternatively, at the Termninal, you can enter ‘make all’.
+After that you should have all the data stored in the `data` directory and be able to run the code in `code/descriptive_analyses.R`.

 ## Alternative data sources for non-pharmaceutical interventions

 As far as I can tell, there is no commonly accepted data repository for